antoinePaulinB7/antoinePaulinB7.github.io/index.md

 ## My Current Project

 A metroidvania game where dying is not the end.

-My toolbelt for this game: libgdx, Tiled and Aseprite.
+### My toolbelt for this game

+* libgdx
+* Tiled
+* Aseprite

 ### Contact info